Pulsar PG5250 - 4250/5250W Portable Generator

 Zoom on the Pulsar PG5250

-In a nutshell, the Pulsar PG5250 is a compact portable generator mostly geared towards:
+In a few words, the Pulsar PG5250 is a compact portable generator perfectly suited for:

 - Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures